| Learn to

 Note: You will hear or read the expression "reason to", which may cause you to think reason can be used with the prepositions TO or FOR.
 If you examine the situations more closely, however, you will see that "reason to" is always used with a verb (reason to sing, reason to laugh) which means that the word TO is not a preposition, but part of the infinitive (to + verb).

-Other nouns which use the preposition WITH: contact, contract, negotiations, agreement, connection.
+Nouns which use the preposition WITH: contact, contract, negotiations, agreement, connection, relationship.

 Note: When DRAW or DRAWING are used as verbs, the situation is different.
 One can say, "I was drawing from my own experiences." or, "The driver made the horses draw to a halt."
 PLAN is another good example: Using the verb PLAN, one can say, "I plan to go fishing next week." with TO being part of the Infinitive TO GO.
 "Murray likes to plan for the future."
-BUT, we are dealing with Nouns in this lesson.
+BUT, in this lesson, we are dealing with Nouns.

 Other nouns which use the preposition OF: picture, map, pitcher, glass, bowl, photograph, company, plan, opinion, illustration, diagram, platoon, group, mob, examples.